 - Check under attic insulation for the ant colonies.

-If you do find ants have taken up residence, work with a trained pest prevention expert to remove them from your home.
+If you do find an ant infestation, work with a trained pest prevention expert to remove them from your home.
 Hardware store and DIY remedies are only temporary.
 If a large colony of ants has taken up residence in your home you’ll need professional help to remove them and put a plan in place to keep them from coming back.
 Contact Massey Services for a free pest inspection of your home, whether it’s your winter home or you live in Florida year-round.